syaikhanagil/Alert-Dialog-Example/README.md

 # Alert-Dialog-Example
-Source of Learning Code Makes Simple and Custom Alert at AIDE
+Source of Learning Code Makes Alert Dialog at AIDE